LIFE STORY

 But those rationalists found it very hard to accept there was a problem with over-valued exchange rates.

-They shared the disease of other free traders in those days – namely, that currency movements were the result of free market forces and therefore different from those undesirable tariffs.
+They shared the disease of other free traders in those days – namely, that currency movements were the result of free market forces and therefore should not be compared with those undesirable tariffs.

 In fact exchange rate protection in principle is not just the same as tariff protection.
 Its effects it can be far worse since it is not even selective.